 No more dogs were encountered during the rest of the trip, but the experience we’d had that day was better than anything we could have ever hoped for, and was undoubtedly the mammal highlight of our time in Africa.

 The Scottish Wildcat is clinging on to existence.
 Current estimates vary but suggest there are as few as 35-400 pure individuals left, making it quite possibly the rarest mammal on the planet.
 Like many other species, they are prone to many threats such as persecution and habitat loss, but by ...
 Read more

-I already have an 'on the trail of…' page dedicated to nightjars and their allies, so it would have made sense to include this as an addendum to that page.
+I already have an 'in search of…' page dedicated to nightjars and their allies, so it would have made sense to include this as an addendum to that page.
 The Pennant-winged Nightjar, however, deserves a page of its own.
-If the nightjars and their allies are the best birds ...
+If the nightjars and their allies are the best birds in ...
 Read more